DragonOfShuu/DucklingScript/README.md

 ---
 ```

-The last one is the opposite of `NOTEXIST`, which is `EXIST`.
+The next up is the opposite of `NOTEXIST`, which is `EXIST`.
 This raises an error if the given variable doesn't exist.

 DucklingScript
 ```